Brushes

 Brush Part

-The length of the brush area on a core.
-Brush parts can be the same or shorter than the overall length.
+The length of the bristle-covered area on a brush’s core.
+The brush part can be equal to or shorter than the overall length of the brush.

 Conductive Nylon

-A non-marking synthetic brush fiber that can take the static charge created by the brushing action and send it to the ground.
+A synthetic fiber designed for applications where static dissipation is necessary.
+It prevents marking while safely channeling the static charge created by brushing to the ground.

 Core Diameter